 The virtual reality experience was created with the use of filmed footage from one of the O2 stores trialling the product.
 The store was filmed using a 360 degree camera in a fixed position, ensuring that the only variation between different executions were the representations of the bay.
 This approach ensured that factors with the store layout such as the other point of sale and messaging surrounding the product bay and the wider store environment were consistent and did not bias the results in any way.
 When respondents put the virtual reality headset on, the standard O2 radio station was playing, adding to the realistic atmosphere and immersive experience.

-The result?
-A panel of fully immersed respondents, which gave O2 clear direction on the best performing concepts and store set-up.
+A panel of fully immersed respondents, which gave O2 clear direction on the best performing concepts and store set-up

 The research shows that Virtual Reality is practical within quantitative research and can produce meaningful data.
 We were particularly pleased by the respondents’ highly positive reaction to Virtual Reality stimulus.